Learn what colors make blue and why you can’t mix true blue from other colors. Get proven workarounds and color mixing tips that work.

-I’ve spent years studying color theory.
-I’ve tested paint combinations.
-I’ve talked to professional artists.
-Here’s what I found, The answer isn’t what most people expect.
+I’ve spent years studying color theory and testing combinations.
+I’ve talked to professional artists and done my own experiments.
+The answer isn’t what most people expect.

 In this article, I’ll solve your blue color mystery.
-You’ll learn:
+You’ll learn the real truth about making blue, why traditional mixing fails, and workarounds that work.

-I know you want straight answers.
-No fluff.
-No confusing art terms.
+I know you want straight answers without fluff.
+That’s what you’ll get.

 Understanding the Basics of Color Theory